 Throughout the academic year, you can find posters in the residence halls and health center indicating each Health Advocate’s hall and room number.
 In addition, each HA posts weekly open door hours in their residence hall.

 If you cannot reach the Health Advocate in person, contact them via email:

-Do Health Advocates have any special training?
+Do HAs have special training?

 Health Advocates at UW Oshkosh attend two weeks of training before the fall semester starts, as well as biweekly meetings and lectures to stay current with college health.
 Some of the topics they are trained in include sexual health, first aid, cold/flu, stress management, and other behavioral health issues.

-How can I become a Health Advocate?
+How can I become an HA?